tihju/IOT_Smart_Weight_Scale/README.md

 # Integrated Weight Management and Recipe Recommendation System

-## distributed IOT system which can help manage people's weight
+A distributed IOT system which can help manage people's weight.
+The system complies with LwM2M protocol.

-Comply with LwM2M protocol